Cloud-PG/interLink/README.md

 - Golang >= 1.18.9 (might work with older version, but didn't test)
 - A working Kubernetes instance
 - An already set up KNoC environment
+- Docker for the Docker Sidecar
+- Sbatch, Scancel and Squeue (Slurm environment) for the Slurm sidecar

 Build the components by running:
 ```